JackFarmer132/CS310Project/README.md

 Whitehall is a conversational agent that fulfils the role of an emergency call handler.
-It will learn information from conversations and store them for moderation and evaluation.

-Commands given assume Linux is being used.
-Navigate to the top level directory and execute 'python -m pip install -r requirements.txt' to install the necessary python packages
+Python 3 is required to run the project code. requrements.txt contains all necessary packages to install for code operation.

 ------------------------------------------------------------------------------

 Getting Whitehall Working

 •	Install the required dependencies

-•	In one terminal, navigate to /CS310Project/chatbot and run the following: 'rasa run -m models --enable-api --cors "*" --debug'
+•	In one terminal, navigate to /CS310Project/chatbot and run the following: 'rasa run -m models --enable-api --cors "*"'

 •	In a second terminal, again navigate to /CS310Project/chatbot and run the following: 'rasa run actions’